List of Call the Midwife characters: Angela Turner

 Angela is the adopted daughter of Shelagh and Patrick Turner.
 She is first seen in the Series 3 finale and is briefly seen in Series 4 and 5 usually with Shelagh, Patrick or Timothy.
 She was born to a 16-year-old mother, and was put up for adoption after birth, when the Turners adopted her.
-It is mentioned in the series that she has a fear of squirrels.
+It is mentioned in the series that she has a fear of squirrels Only a few things are known about Angela's biological family.
+Angela's birth mother was an unwed sixteen year-old whose parents had changed their mind last minute about keeping the baby.
+Their last name is also mentioned to be Jones.
+Her future parents (Patrick and Shelagh) decided to adopt after being informed that Shelagh was unlikely to conceive.
+Patrick and Shelagh were parents to a son, Timothy, from Patrick's first marriage.